Q1: Why should I join the East Atlanta Security Patrol?

 Q3: How do I become a member of the East Atlanta Security Patrol?

 The patrol accepts new members four times per year, on January 1st, April 1st, July 1st and October 1st.
-You may join on our website using the Membership menu option, or on the Membership tab on our Facebook page.
-For new members, yard signs are delivered prior to the start of each
+You may join on our website using the Home Membership or Business Membership menu options.
+For new Home members, yard signs are delivered prior to the start of each

 Q4: What hours does the Security Patrol operate?

 We don't publicize the exact hours officers are on duty, but patrols of residential areas are based on both historical crime trends as well as recent crime patterns.
-We also meet with the Atlanta Police Department frequently to assess any changes that need to be made to our hours or methods of patrol.
-We continue to add more patrol hours as we sign up more residential members.
+We also consult with the Atlanta Police Department to assess any changes that need to be made to our hours or methods of patrol.
+We continue to add more patrol hours as we sign up more members.
+Generally patrols operate during daylight hours on Monday through Saturday.
+That does not mean that EASP officers patrol twelve hours a day, six days a week.
+It means that those are the hours when you are most likely to see an officer.

 Q5: How can I recognize a Security Patrol officer?